-The nominating and corporate governance committee of our board of directors is composed of four directors: Ms. Clinton, Mr. Gordon, Dr. Payson and Ms. Scott, with Dr. Payson serving as chair of the nominating and corporate governance committee.
-On April 2, 2022, Ms. Clinton notified the board of directors of her resignation from our board of directors and from the nominating and corporate governance committee, effective April 18, 2022 as a result of new outside restrictions related to board commitments.
+The nominating and corporate governance committee of our board of directors is composed of four directors: Mr. Dean, Mr. Gordon, Dr. Payson and Ms. Scott, with Dr. Payson serving as chair of the nominating and corporate governance committee.
+On August 30, 2022, Mr. Dean was appointed to the board of directors and the nominating and corporate governance committee.
 All members of the nominating and corporate governance committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
 Specific responsibilities of our nominating and corporate governance committee include:

-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and recommending to our board of directors regarding the composition and chairmanship of the committees of our board of directors; - instituting plans or programs for the continuing education of our board of directors and orientation of new directors; - reviewing, assessing and recommending to our board of directors regarding corporate governance guidelines and matters; - overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors; - reviewing periodically the processes and procedures used by the Company to provide information to our board of directors and its committees, and, as appropriate, recommending changes to our board of directors; - evaluating the nominating and corporate governance committee's performance and the adequacy of our nominating and corporate governance committee charter at least annually; and - overseeing and reviewing our progress against our environmental, social and governance goals.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and recommending to our board of directors regarding the composition and chairmanship of the committees of our board of directors; - · instituting plans or programs for the continuing education of our board of directors and orientation of new directors;

+- · reviewing, assessing and recommending to our board of directors regarding corporate governance guidelines and matters; - overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors; - reviewing periodically the processes and procedures used by the Company to provide information to our board of directors and its committees, and, as appropriate, recommending changes to our board of directors; - evaluating the nominating and corporate governance committee's performance and the adequacy of our nominating and corporate governance committee charter at least annually; and - overseeing and reviewing our progress against our environmental, social and governance goals.